Coping with Post-Election Anxiety in the LGBTQIA+ and Trauma Survivor Communities.

 Emotional Overload: Do you often feel anxious or drained after engaging with the news or social media?
 You’re not alone in feeling; the news can sometimes be overstimulating and sensationalized.

-Difficulty Disconnecting: It can be hard to pull away from updates, even when you know it’s not good for you.
-Recognizing this is the first step in changing the behavior.
+Difficulty Disconnecting: It can be hard to resist updates, even when you know they’re not good for you.
+Recognizing this is the first step in changing your behavior.

 Sleep Issues: Are you finding it tough to relax or stay asleep?
 Finding ways to rest are essential for your physical and mental health.